Ekanssh/IU-Bot/README.md

 I hope to see your contributions! :)

 # Quick start
-Better make updates else I will sack you.

 #Level system
 Level   0 :      0
 Level   1 :     20